Counting multiple graphs in generalized Tur\'an problems: Introduction

 One could also consider a weighted version, where we are also given $\alpha_1,\dots,\alpha_k$ and we want to maximize $\sum_{i=1}^k\alpha_i\cN(H_i,G)$.
-This was studied by Bollob\'as \cite{boll}, who showed that in case each $H_i$ is a clique, then a complete multipartite graph gives the maximum, but not necessarily the Tur\'an graph (note that $\alpha_i<0$ is possible).
+This was studied by Bollob\'as \cite{boll}, who showed that in the case each $H_i$ is a clique, then a complete multipartite graph gives the maximum, but not necessarily the Tur\'an graph (note that $\alpha_i<0$ is possible).
 He proved it for $k=2$, but the proof easily extends for larger $k$.
-Schelp and Thomason \cite{scth} extended it to induced copies of complete multipartite graphs $H_i$, in case for every $i$ either $\alpha_i\ge 0$, or $H_i$ is a complete graph.
+Schelp and Thomason \cite{scth} extended it to induced copies of complete multipartite graphs $H_i$, in the case for every $i$ either $\alpha_i\ge 0$, or $H_i$ is a complete graph.
 They remark that we can assume that the clique number is bounded, i.e. some $K_r$ is forbidden.
 Note that we deal with not necessarily induced copies of $H_i$.
-However, all complete $(\ell-1)$-partite subgraphs and all cliques are induced in a $K_\ell$-free graph, thus we have that in case each $H_i$ is a complete $(\ell-1)$-partite graph or a clique, then $\ex(n,(H_1,\dots, H_k),K_\ell)=\cN(H_1,\dots, H_k;G)$ for some complete $(\ell-1)$-partite graph $G$.
+However, all complete $(\ell-1)$-partite subgraphs and all cliques are induced in a $K_\ell$-free graph, thus we have that if each $H_i$ is a complete $(\ell-1)$-partite graph or a clique, then $\ex(n,(H_1,\dots, H_k),K_\ell)=\cN(H_1,\dots, H_k;G)$ for some complete $(\ell-1)$-partite graph $G$.
 For any particular integer $\ell$ and graphs $H_i$, a straightforward optimization would find the extremal graph, but we cannot handle it in this generality.

 Other results that fit into this setting are when we count structures that correspond to multiple subgraphs, for example walks.
-Another example is the second Zagreb index of a graph $\sum_{uv\in E(G)} d(u)d(v)$ (see \cite{bdfg} for a survey), which is equal to $\cN(P_4,G)+3\cN(K_3,G)$.
+Another example is the second Zagreb index of a graph $\sum_{uv\in E(G)} d(u)d(v)$ (see \cite{bdfg} for a survey), which is equal to $\cN(P_4,G)+3\cN(K_3,G)+\cN(P_3,G)+2\cN(K_2,G)$.
 We denote by $P_\ell$ the path on $\ell$ vertices and by $S_\ell$ the star on $\ell$ vertices.
+To observe this equality, we pick an edge $uv$ and pick one of the neighbors $u'$ of $u$ and one of the neighbors $v'$ of $v$.
+If $u$ and $u'$ are distinct from each other and from $u$ and $v$, we obtain a $P_4$.
+If $u'=v'$, we obtain a triangle, and each edge is counted three times this way.
+If $u'=v$ and $v'=u$, we obtain an edge, and each edge is counted twice this way.
+In the remaining case either $u'=v$ and $v'\neq u$ or $v'=u$ and $u'\neq v$, thus we obtain two copies of $P_3$, but each $P_3$ is counted twice altogether.

+Another example is the problem of studying $\sum_{i=1}^n d_i^r$ in $F$-free graphs with degree sequence $d_1,\dots, d_n$.
+This was initiated by Caro and Yuster \cite{cy} and shown to be equal to a weighted sum of the number of stars in \cite{ge5}.
+Another motivation comes from \cite{gmv,ge4} where for some graphs $H$ and $F$, bounds on $\ex(n,H,F)$ were given by using a (weighted) sum of the number of copies of subgraphs of $H$.

 In what follows, we do not deal with weights (with the exception of one remark).
 Many of our proofs immediately extend to a weighted version, but we feel the most important effect of adding weights would be the even more complicated notation.
 Similarly, we avoid forbidding multiple graphs at the same time, just for the sake of simplicity.